Investigate and remediate your first open incident

 What is a secret incident?
 What are its implications?

 Secret incidents are open issues that need your attention to be resolved.
-They are created thanks to our secrets detection engine that scans your sources code for hardcoded secrets to display them in your dashboard.
+They are created by our secrets detection engine that continuously scans your monitored repositories for hardcoded secrets and displays them in your GitGuardian dashboard.

 Leaving a secret in plain text in source control represents a threat for the security of the resources that are protected by that secret.
 To learn more about why hardcoded secrets are a vulnerability that needs your Application or Product Security teams' attention, read the related paragraph in our Core Concepts section of Secrets Detection.